diytradespecifier

 You’ll also need:

-• Angled paint brush for edges and detail areas
+• Paint brush for edges and detail areas.

 Step 4: Start Painting